Period: Ming Dynasty

 Dimensions: L. 188 cm (74 in.); Diam.
 30.6 cm (12 in.)

 Classification: Aerophone-Lip Vibrated-trumpet / trombone

 Credit Line: Purchase, Gift of Mr. and Mrs. Robert P. Freedman, by exchange, 1988

 Accession Number: 1988.349

-Although Confucianism remained the basis for the structure of government in China, it was Buddhism, introduced in the first century B.C., that flourished from the Han to the Tang dynasties (206 B.C.–906 A.D.).
-Among the instruments associated with Buddhism were the rag-dung, long trumpets played for morning and evening calls to prayer, preludes, and processions.
-It was unusual for musical instruments to be enameled; cloisonné was usually reserved for containers like boxes or vases.
-These Tibetan-style long trumpets were among the many instruments made in China and sent as gifts to impress officials of bordering nations.
-Such gifts of musical instruments and the musicians who played them were not uncommon in East Asia.
-This political musical custom promoted the dissemination of musical ideas.
-Rag-dung, like many Asian trumpets, collapse for storage.
+Although Confucianism remained the basis for the structure of government in China, it was Buddhism, introduced in the first century B.C.E., which flourished from the Han to the Tang (206 B.C.E.–C.E.
+907).
+Among the instruments associated with Buddhism was the dung-chen, a long trumpet played for preludes, processions, and morning and evening calls to prayer.
+It was unusual for musical instruments to be enameled; cloisonné was usually reserved for containers, such as boxes or vases.
+This Tibetan-style long trumpet was among the many instruments made in China and sent as gifts to impress officials of bordering nations.
+Gifts of musical instruments and the musicians who played them were common in east Asia.
+This political custom promoted the dissemination of musical ideas.
+The dung-chen, like many Asian trumpets, collapses for storage.